parasyte/alt64/README.md

 ## Building

 If you want to build the menu, you need an n64 toolchain.
-When using windows 10, installation is totally automated through a script.
+When using windows 10or Ubuntu, installation is totally automated through a script.

 ### Dependencies (installed automatically)
 * Windows 10 (Aniversary Update or above) / Ubuntu 16.04 (or above)